Obama gambling that Syria won't be election liability

 Romney, neck-and-neck with Obama in recent polls, seized the chance after the massacre to accuse the administration of a "policy of paralysis" on Syria, and Republican Senator John McCain called Obama's approach "feckless."

-McCain has called for the U.S. to lead an international effort to protect key population centers in Syria through air strikes.
+McCain has called for the U.S. to lead an international effort to protect key population centres in Syria through air strikes.

 Yet except for calling for "more assertive measures to end the Assad regime" and for the United States to work with partners to arm the opposition, Romney has yet to present a detailed plan of his own.